-Hunger knows no age, color, gender, religion or nationality.
-Here is the reality there are 240,190 children that go to bed hungry every single night; while in Broward County there is 269,620 suffering from food insecurity.
+Hunger knows no age, race, ethnic background , or zip code.
+Here is the reality there are 240,190 children that go to bed hungry every single night; while in Broward County there are 269,620 suffering from food insecurity.

 Hunger has no race, age or gender.
 Hunger affects so many families at unforeseen times.
 Especially those living on minimum wage, fixed income and paycheck to paycheck.
 Hunger can occur when a person gets an unexpected bill, an emergency medical situation or just not having enough money to survive.
 Florida is the 12th state in United States ranked for food insecurity.
 Over 785,000 South Floridians suffer from food insecurity.
 One out of four (over 280,000) children got to bed hungry in South Florida.
 One out of seven (over 150,000) elderly people struggle with food insecurity.
 One out of seven households (130,000) has a working family member facing the difficult challenge of making a tough choice of food on the table or a place to live or even keeping utilities current.